 In this article, we will cover:

-- How much sleep is recommended?
+- is 6 hours of sleep enough?
+How much sleep is recommended?

 - Signs that you’re not getting enough sleep